Cultural depictions of George VI: Comics

 In Secret Origins #7 (November, 1986), George and Elizabeth are menaced by the Phantom of the Fair during their visit to New York in 1940.
 George fights with a robot minion of the Phantom to save his wife and himself, and is assisted by Sandman and the Crimson Avenger in the first battle between superheroes.

 Statues

 Statue of King George VI in Niagara Falls, Ontario.

 In 1955, a statue of the king in naval uniform was erected just off The Mall and Carlton Gardens in London.
 A neighbouring statue of his wife was unveiled in 2009, creating the George VI and Queen Elizabeth Memorial.
 Other statues of the king include one in the Hong Kong Zoological and Botanical Gardens.

+The Big Nickel is a 1964 roadside attraction statue in the shape of a 1951 Canadian nickel located at the Dynamic Earth science centre in Greater Sudbury, Ontario, Canada.
+The 1951 nickel depicts George VI on its obverse.